sqfmi/watchy-docs/docs/getting-started.md

 ## Arduino Setup

 Watchy comes pre-loaded with firmware that demonstrates all the basic features.
-You can test out different watch faces over here.
+You can also try different watch faces and examples in Arduino.

 1. Download and install the latest <ins>[Arduino IDE](https://www.arduino.cc/en/software)</ins>
-2. Start Arduino and open Preferences window.
+2. Start Arduino and open the *Preferences* window.
 3. Under *Additional Board Manager URLs* add:

     ```
     https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
     ```
-4. Open Boards Manager from Tools > Board menu and install the *esp32* platform
+4. Open **Boards Manager** under Tools > Board menu and install the *esp32* platform
-5. Select **ESP32 Dev Module** under Tools > Board > ESP32 Arduino
-6. Select **Minimal SPIFFS** under Tools > Partition Scheme
-7. Plug in USB on Watchy and select the serial port that shows up
-8. Leave everything else as default
+5. Under Sketch > Include Library > Manage Libraries, search for **Watchy** and install the latest version

 ---

-## Libraries

-1. Search for **Watchy** and install the latest version under Sketch > Include Library > Manage Libraries
-2. Install any dependencies as well if prompted

 ## Upload

+1. Select **ESP32 Dev Module** under Tools > Board > ESP32 Arduino
+2. Select **Minimal SPIFFS** under Tools > Partition Scheme
+3. Leave everything else as default
+4. Plug in USB on Watchy and select the serial port that shows up
-1. Choose an example and hit upload
+5. Choose an example and hit upload
-2. Try modifiying the examples or create your own app!
+6. Try modifiying the examples or create your own app!